sukykaur/AzureAUS/IaaS WebApp/Azure Security and Compliance Blueprint - AU-Protected IaaS WebApp Overview.md

 - 1 network security group for web tier (WEBNSG)

 ### Data in transit
 Azure encrypts all communications to and from Azure datacenters by default.
-Additionally, all transactions to Azure Storage through the Azure portal occur via HTTPS.
+Additionally, all transactions to Azure through the Azure management portal occur via HTTPS.

 ### Data at rest